biothings/mygene.info/docs/index.rst

 .. image:: _static/logo.png
    :align: left

+.. cssclass:: head-paragraph

   `MyGene.info <http://mygene.info>`_ provides simple-to-use REST web services to query/retrieve gene annotation data.
 It's designed with **simplicity** and **performance** emphasized.
 A typical use case is to use it to power a web application which requires querying genes and obtaining common gene annotations.
 For example, `MyGene.info <http://mygene.info>`_ services are used to power `BioGPS <http://biogps.org>`_.

 .. raw:: html